 In this recipe, yellowtail crudo is marinated with olive oil, mandarin orange juice, shallots and topped with chives, cape gooseberries, edible flowers and micro-greens (mostly added for garnish).

 I make a butter compound with the garlic and parsley so that the butter is much easier to spread and the garlic more evenly mixed.
+Try prepping the butter and bread ahead of time.
+That was you can pop it in the oven just before serving!

 The iconic Sicilian dessert is one of my favorites because it isn’t overly sweet – it’s flakey shell and ricotta and mascarpone filling with chocolate chips are the perfect mixture of crispy and creamy to end (or start if you’re like me) any meal.

 I’m always looking for new and interesting ways to serve vegetables, and this one is anything but boring.
+These can also easily be made in an air fryer for a quick side dish.

+While a classic filet mignon is a great option for a special occasion I love this steak and sauce pairing.
 My spin on the classic French dish consists of steak coated in freshly cracked peppercorns, pan seared in a screaming hot cast iron pan and basted in butter to create a flavorful golden-brown crust on the outside of the steak.

 I love how the fudgy chocolate brownies mix and compliment the “cakey” and not overly sweet cream cheese topping.
+This ranks high on my list of Valentine day desserts.
+The raspberry adds the perfect hint of pink!

 The base of this dish is Greek yogurt which is whipped together with a bit of olive oil and freshly grated Pecorino Romano, providing a light and airy cheese dip.